nitindhar7/drake/README.md

 *AD HOC*

-    # Just run `rake -T` for a list of all tasks and their descriptions
+Just run `rake -T` for a list of all tasks and their descriptions:

     $ rake -T
 	rake android:assets:init             # -- create assets directories for images (all resolutions)